hendstephen/zmk-config/README.md

 ```

 ### BX swap
 I'm not a fan of top row pinkies (QWERTY `q` position) on my corne, because it forces me to move my whole hand up.
 I swap `b` with `x` to put it in the bottom row.
-With some other similar layouts that use a `bnx` column and have `l` on the left hand (gallium, graphite), this would cause a bad scissor because of the `l` position, but with night's `l` being on the top middle instead of top ring it feels fine.
+With some other similar layouts that use a `bnx` column and have `l` on the left hand (gallium, graphite), this would cause a bad scissor because of the `l` position on the top ring, but with night's `l` being on the top middle instead of ring it feels fine.

 ### Left Hand
 I use the nightingale left hand, which notably: